pksunkara/cargo-workspaces/README.md

 PUBLISH OPTIONS:
-        --allow-dirty            Allow dirty working directories to be published --from-git               Publish crates from the current commit without versioning --no-remove-dev-deps     Don't remove dev-dependencies while publishing
+        --allow-dirty            Allow dirty working directories to be published --no-remove-dev-deps     Don't remove dev-dependencies while publishing
         --no-verify              Skip crate verification (not recommended)
-        --registry <REGISTRY>    The Cargo registry to use for publishing --token <TOKEN>          The token to use for publishing
+        --publish-as-is          Publish crates from the current commit without versioning --registry <REGISTRY>    The Cargo registry to use for publishing --token <TOKEN>          The token to use for publishing
 ```